Which are the best PEMF Machines?

 PEMF, or Pulsed Electro Magnetic Fields, is a health technology whose history goes back at least as far as the 1920’s.
 It’s based on the principle that when you send an electrical current through a metal coil, you produce a magnetic field.
 And pulsed magnetic fields are an excellent way of re-energising our cells, making biological processes more efficient and helping the body to repair itself.

 Assuming care is taken to match the device with its intended use (although some PEMF machines get this wrong from the outset), then PEMF is extremely safe with a long track record of clinical research.
 In our experience, it’s one of the most effective of the many complementary health technologies that we’ve used as therapists.
-And it’s especially well suited to the kind of world we live in today.
+And it’s particularly well suited to the kind of world we live in today.
+As a result, since the early 2000’s, word of mouth has encouraged large numbers of people to discover what PEMF can do for them.

-Even true PEMF devices come in many shapes and sizes.
+PEMF devices come in many shapes and sizes.
 They are generally classified by their magnetic field strength, or intensity, measured in Gauss and Tesla (1 Gauss = 100 microTesla).
 Plus waveforms, frequencies and the way their applicators are constructed –the best use thick copper coils; the cheapest use other metals, wire mesh, heating elements, bulk rock crystals and other materials.
 Systems also exist for horses and pets, and cranial (brain) applications.

-Lower-intensity systems for home use tend to comprise a body-length mat plus one or two smaller pad or strap applicators for localised treatments.
-There are also much smaller devices that are sometimes useful if used often or continuously with localised issues.
+There are also much smaller devices that are sometimes useful if used often with localised issues.

 With a few exceptions, the largest manufacturers of high-intensity devices usually avoid the catalog shops and sell directly through their own specialist sales people.
 Recognizing the risks of their systems going to home users, some of them insist that their systems are only supplied to doctors and clinics.